AliAhmed-004/Panic-Vault/README.md

 # Panic Vault 🔐

-A secure password manager built with Flutter, featuring military-grade encryption and a modern dark UI.
+A secure, offline password manager built with Flutter.
+Panic Vault uses modern cryptography and careful engineering to protect your data while providing a clean, responsive UI.

 ## Features

-- **🔒 Military-Grade Security**: AES-GCM encryption with 600,000 PBKDF2 iterations
+- **🔒 Strong Encryption**: AES-GCM (authenticated encryption) for vault contents and per-field data
+- **🧠 Modern Key Derivation**: Argon2id (64 MiB memory, 3 iterations, parallelism 2) to derive keys from your master password
-- **🛡️ Brute Force Protection**: Rate limiting with 5-minute lockout after failed attempts
+- **🛡️ Brute-Force Protection**: 5 failed attempts trigger a 5-minute lockout
-- **💾 Secure Storage**: Platform-specific secure storage for sensitive data
+- **💾 Secure Storage**: Uses platform-specific secure storage to store encrypted vault data
-- **🎨 Modern Dark UI**: Clean, professional interface with gradient backgrounds
-- **⚡ Performance Optimized**: Background thread processing for heavy cryptographic operations
+- **📥 CSV Import (Generic)**: Import from common CSV exports (e.g., Google Password Manager, Dashlane, etc.) with header auto-detection
+- **📤 CSV Export**: Export your passwords as plain-text CSV for portability
+- **↕️ Sorting Options**: View passwords by date-added (newest first) or alphabetically (A–Z)
+- **🎭 Decoy Vault (Optional)**: Create an alternate vault with a different password
+- **⚡ Smooth UX**: Heavy cryptography runs on a background isolate to keep the UI responsive

-## Security Features
+## Security Architecture

+- **Key Derivation**: Argon2id via the `cryptography` package with 64 MiB memory, 3 iterations, and parallelism 2
+- **Encryption**: AES-GCM using PointyCastle with a 12-byte IV and 128-bit tag
+- **Per-Field Encryption**: Sensitive fields (title, username, password, url, notes, tags) are encrypted individually
+- **Additional Authenticated Data (AAD)**: Per-vault context can be used as AAD for additional binding
+- **Rate Limiting**: Maximum of 5 attempts, followed by a 5-minute lockout
-- Constant-time comparisons to prevent timing attacks
+- **Timing Safety**: Constant-time comparisons to mitigate timing attacks
-- Memory clearing of sensitive data after use
+- **Memory Hygiene**: Sensitive byte arrays are zeroed after use; strings are cleared best-effort where feasible
-- Secure random generation for salts and keys
+- **Randomness**: Cryptographically secure random generation for salts, IVs, and keys
-- Master password verification with secure comparison
-- Rate limiting protection against brute force attacks

 ## Getting Started